Hugo Firmino

-Hugo Filipe Pinto Servulo Firmino (born 22 December 1988) is a Portuguese professional footballer who plays for Armenian club FC Ararat-Armenia as a forward.
+Hugo Filipe Pinto Servulo Firmino (born 22 December 1988) is a Portuguese professional footballer who plays as a forward for Liga 3 club São João de Ver.

 Club career

 Born in Torres Vedras, Lisbon District, Firmino played lower league or amateur football until the age of 24.
 He then took his game to the Angolan Girabola where he remained three years, representing G.D.
 Interclube, C.R.
 Caála and Kabuscorp SCP.

 Firmino returned to Portugal ahead of the 2015–16 season, signing with Clube Oriental de Lisboa.
 He made his debut in the LigaPro on 8 August 2015, starting and scoring in the 3–0 away win against U.D.
 Oliveirense.